DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

 2. You may be asked to make a Check.
 This involves..
    - A *Target Card* (TC) on the table, that you hope to be close to when you Draw.
    - *Difficulty Range* (DR) that defines how far away from the TC you can be and still succeed.
+   - A DR 'above' a King is an Ace, then 2, looping back around.
+A DR below 2 is Ace, then King.
-   - A *Modifier* provided by your character sheet, that allows you to add or subtract from the card you draw to get closer to the TC.
+   - A *Modifier* (Mod) provided by your character sheet, that allows you to add or subtract from the card you draw to get closer to the TC.
    - Sometimes, you'll be asked to draw more than one card to increase (Upper Hand) or decrease (Lower Hand) your odds.
-3. If you draw a King or Ace, this is a *Fate Card* and should stay in your hand.
-If not, put it in your discard pile.
+   - For example, on a TC of 4, with a DR 1, you would need either a 3, 4, or 5.
+If you have a +1 Mod, you can draw a 2 or 6 and still report a 3 or 5 draw.
+3. You start with 2 Jokers in your hand as *Fate Cards*.
+Any Aces drawn during play are also Fate Cards.
 At any time, you can discard a Fate Card to redraw and take the new value.
 4. You should have a character sheet with Attributes (general skills, like Agility and Intelligence), and specific Skills under each attribute (e.g., Finesse under Agility).
 Each Attribute and Skill has a Modifier that you add when drawing a card related to that